NativeScript/firebase/packages/firebase-database/README.md

 	.then(() => console.log('Data set.'));
 ```

-If you set the value to null, Firebase will automatically class the node as removed, and delete it from the database.
+If you set the value to `null`, Firebase will automatically class the node as removed, and delete it from the database.

 #### Updating data